AdamCahill1/DS-Assignment-2/README.md

 e.g.

-+ Confirmation Mailer - Not implemented.
++ Confirmation Mailer(Triggered when Item is added to the database) - Fully implemented and working.
-+ Process Image - Fully implemented.
++ Process Image - Fully implemented and working.
++ Log Image - Fully implemented and working.
-+ Update Table - Fully implemented.
++ Update Table/Image Metadata -  Fully implemented and working.
-+ etc
-+ etc
++ Delete Image - Fully implemented and working.
++ Filters -  Fully implemented and working.